lamdu/presentation-live-2018/README.md

 ### Textual freedom taken to the absurd

-This shtick's goal is to provide an intuition that the complete freedom of textual editing is not needed.
+This shtick's goal is to provide the intuition for how complete freedom of textual editing is not needed.

-* Present animation of code written in random order (With syntax highlighting)
+* Present animation of code written in random order (with syntax highlighting)
 * Narrate that few programmers program this way
 * Extra "funny" video of a finger moving the cursor via the track-bar, then pressing a key, then going back to the track bar etc several times in sequence